google/applied-machine-learning-intensive/v2/05_deep_learning/00_convolutional_neural_networks/slides.md

 ![center](res/conNN20.png)

 <!--
-First, we think of centering the filter on the pixel.
+First we think of centering the filter on the pixel.
 Then we multiply the values in the filter by the values in the image.
 And finally, we add up the result.

-As you can see, the new pixel value is slightly lower than 100, but higher than 50.
+As you can see, the new pixel value is slightly lower than 100, but it's higher than 50.
 So the intensity is getting muted a little.
 This is because our filter is averaging the intensity of all the pixels around the center point.
 That is why this filter results in a blurring effect.

 Image Details:
 * [conNN20.png](http://www.google.com): Copyright Google